-A more in depth exploration of the guiding principles is useful.
+A more in depth exploration of the guiding principles may be useful.
 The principles of resident participation and respectful discourse in government are enacted through regular town meetings.
 Residents are invited and the agenda and meeting setup are designed to allow for extensive discussion with maximum participation.
 As described above town meetings must do more than provide time and a microphone for public comment.
-The meetings must resemble a Native American talking circle where each participant is given the opportunity to talk and no interruptions can occur.
+The meetings should resemble a Native American talking circle where each participant is given the opportunity to talk and no interruptions can occur.
 Discussions are non-judgmental.
 Ideas from each individual are built upon to develop workable solutions for each member of the group (Wilson, 2008, p.
 100).
 Through the discussion the public administrator takes on the role of an arbiter of political conflict (Nabatchi et.al., 2011, p.
 34).
 Public institutions are able “to serve as forums where through the process of deliberation, social conflicts are resolved and individual interests are aggregated, resulting in the creation of public goals and policy decisions” (Nabatchi et.al., 2011, p.
 34).
 The perspective of each member is respected and solutions develop from the discussion.
 The small town, rural character of Utopia is essential to successful resident participation.
 A small population allows for regular town meetings but the small population and geographic area allow the administrator to take public discourse to peoples’ homes and to community streets.
 The administrator must facilitate discussion in all parts of life – when visiting neighbors, when meeting others in the town coffee shop and when out walking in the park.
 The population tends to believe in a similar way of life, emphasizing sustainability of the natural environment and individual rights.
 These characteristics give public administrators a guide when making decisions.

 In addition, public administrators in Utopia must respect residents’ value of limited government.
 The use of contractors to implement government programs allows Utopian administrators to keep government small but still accomplish public administration goals.
 The stewardship form of contracting relationship (Van Slyke, 2006, p.
 167) is extensively used in Utopia.
 Several factors contribute to the need for the stewardship contracting model, including the small number of contractors available, the knowledge administrators have of contractors through personal relationships and the focus on longer term contracts in which the contractor participates more fully in the development and implementation of government programs (Van Slyke, 2006, p.
 170).
 There are limits to the use of a stewardship model of contracting however.
 The stewardship model relies on relationships and a collaborative operating structure to develop the contract statement of work.
 Performance measures are either not included in the contract or measures are not an important part of contract monitoring.
 Data clearly showing how well the contractor is performing is therefore not available; this could lead residents or stakeholders to conclude the contract is not being effectively performed or the public administrator is not objective where the contractor is concerned.